Skip to main content

 The Mental Health Crisis Care Center is a central hub for adults experiencing a self-defined mental health crisis to receive a free evaluation, individualized crisis stabilization, and connection to ongoing care.
 The facility has been carefully designed to be a place for healing for all types of crises compassionately, effectively, safely, and in the least restrictive manner required to meet the patient's needs.
 In addition to crisis-specific services, this facility will also provide short-term stabilization and inpatient care.
 The Mental Health Crisis Care Center will provide transitional outpatient services commonly needed following a mental health crisis, including medication-assisted treatment for those struggling with chemical dependency, recovery-focused intensive outpatient care, mental health-focused day treatment, and case management.
 In collaboration with community partners, patients will also have access to legal care, dental care, primary care, and other resources commonly helpful to families experiencing a crisis.

 Huntsman Mental Health Institute (HMHI) and University of Utah Health are not just building a building.
 We are working to create a program and services that meet the unique needs of our community.
 To this end, we have engaged hundreds of community groups, patients, and other stakeholders in conversations and focus groups to better understand our community's needs and incorporate input into the programming of the building and the design.
-We have engaged consultants with expertise in mental health facility design to ensure that what we build is welcoming and inclusive, honors the humanity of those who enter, and facilitates safe and effective care.
+We have engaged consultants with expertise in mental health facility design to ensure that what we building is welcoming, honors the humanity of those who enter, and facilitates safe and effective care.
 We have engaged with research partners to integrate public health, economic impact, and clinical quality data seamlessly into our program.
 This will allow us to be accountable to our funding sources, our community, and those who receive care here.
 It will help us constantly evaluate our work and continuously improve it.
 We have also engaged educational experts to integrate training our next generation of mental health crisis care providers and researchers into everything we do.

 No, the Mental Health Crisis Care Center will serve ALL adults 18 and over and provide critical mental health care to our community's homeless population.
 The facility and services are designed to provide crisis care flexibly and individualized to the unique needs of each person who walks through our doors.
 For our guests experiencing homelessness, the Mental Health Crisis Care Center will provide critical mental health care, resources, and connections to other services that will help them gain the stability necessary to seek a more permanent housing situation.
 Research has shown homeless individuals who have stability in health, mental health, recovery, employment, and re-engagement with family and the community will seek the safety and stability of a place they call home.